-Physical Abuse (intentional act causing physical injury or trauma) Physical injury of any form (hitting, biting, burning, shaking) Giving drugs including alcohol When a parent or carer fabricates the symptoms of, or deliberately induces illness.
+Physical Abuse (intentional act causing Sexual Abuse Physical injury or trauma) Physical injury of any form (hitting, biting, burning, shaking) Giving drugs including alcohol When a parent or carer fabricates the symptoms of, or deliberately induces illness.
 Penetrative or non-penetrative acts by males or females Showing of pornographic material Includes online.
-Emotional Abuse Persistent lack of affection Constant threatening behaviour Constant overprotection Unrealistic pressure to perform to high expectations.
+Persistent lack of affection Constant threatening behaviour Constant overprotection Unrealistic pressure to perform to high expectations.
 Exposure to domestic abuse the abuse can encompass but not limited to, psychological, physical, sexual, financial or emotional.
-Children may see or hear domestic abuse or suffer domestic abuse in their own intimate relationships.
-Neglect Persistent failure to meet basic needs.
+Children may see or hear domestic abuse or suffer domestic abuse Neglect Persistent failure to meet basic needs.
 Failure to protect from harm.
 Failure to access medical treatment.
-Inadequate supervision
+Inadequate supervision in their own intimate relationships.